 Tell your health care professional that you are using blinatumomab before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).

 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using blinatumomab.
 Blinatumomab may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for 2 days after stopping treatment.
+Your doctor should order a pregnancy test before you start this medication.
+Ask about reliable forms of birth control while using this medication and for 48 hours after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Consult your pharmacist or physician.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.